genestack/user-tutorials/source/guide/pipelines.rst

 Once your microarray samples have been normalised, you can use them as inputs for differential expression analysis.

-Test Differential Expression for Microarrays
+Test differential expression for microarrays
 ********************************************

 **Action**: to perform differential expression analysis between groups of